instancio/instancio/website/docs/user-guide.md

 For more complex class structures, multiple scopes can be specified using `within(Scope...)` method.
 When specifying multiple scopes, the order is important: from outermost to innermost scope.
-Additional examples will be provided below.
+Additional examples are provided below.

 #### Creating scopes